filkin1912/django-project/README.md

 ### Views
 - `bought_games`: Displays games purchased by a specific user
 - `delete_comment`: allows users to delete their own comment

 ---

+## 🎮 New Features Game Sorting:
+- Homepage now supports sorting by Newest, Oldest, and Price
+- Sorting choice persists across pagination and search results

+GameModel Update:
+- Added created_at field to track when each game was published
+- Enables chronological ordering of games in the storefront

+Games API (DRF):
+`/api/games/` – List and create games (authentication required) `/api/games/buy/` – Purchase games via API

+- Integrated with Django REST Framework authentication
+- perform_create ensures the authenticated user is automatically linked to the game

+---